yarbshk/vue-formly-buefy/README.md

 ...
 ```
 You can find [more examples here](https://github.com/yarbshk/vue-formly-buefy-examples/).

-## Status
-The plugin passed the beta testing stage and now available for using in the **production** environment.

-I'll probably add more functionality later.
-This is what I need right now.

 ## Copyright and License
 Copyright (c) 2017 Yuriy Rabeshko.
 Code released under the MIT license.